 Modern asset pricing theory suggests that if investors prefer increased return for accepting increased risk, then expected capital asset prices and returns will be characterized by no capital market arbitrage opportunities being available.
 While GCAPM is, in principle, consistent with no-arbitrage, CAPM (and, so, GCAPM) have long been known to be based on implausible assumptions and to be inconsistent with capital market data.
 Further, the no-arbitrage condition for an individual capital asset cannot be demonstrated empirically either in GCAPM, MFMs, or SSMs.
 It follows that GCAPM, multi-factor empirical models, and sovereign spread models are not appropriate for use in applications where it is necessary to demonstrate consistency of the ICC estimates with modern asset pricing theory.

 To solve the theoretical and empirical problems inherent in CAPM and its derivative empirical models, no-arbitrage asset pricing theory (APT) and methods were developed in the mid-1970s.
 APT can be easily applied to ICC estimation and used to empirically demonstrate no-arbitrage pricing, hedging, and diversification in international capital asset portfolios.

 Where to learn more about ICC estimation?

-Read carefully the opportunity cost of capital and ICC estimation method examples provided in the references below, downloadable from SSRN.5 If needed, please contact me via e-mail; I will be pleased to answer any questions you might have.
+Read carefully the opportunity cost of capital and ICC estimation method examples provided in the references below, downloadable from SSRN.5 If needed, please contact me via e-mail and I’ll be pleased to answer any questions!